 Netwealth has developed a mobile app which customers can use to manage their investments on the go.
 Rather confusingly there is another Netwealth app in the Apple and Google app store that appears to be solely for Australian customers of the aforementioned Australian company (of the same name).

 Netwealth offers the following accounts:

-General Investment account - allowing customers to invest in any combination of seven risk levels.
+General Investment account – allowing customers to invest across seven different risk levels.
 There is also an option to open a Junior general investing account.

 Self Invested Personal Pension – including transfer in and consolidating pensions

 ISA & JISA – providing tax-free growth on investments

 Charity, Trust and Corporate Accounts – a discretionary management service also offering cash flow planning.

 Ethical investing – Netwealth offers a range of SRI portfolios that have increased exposure to investments that have high environmental, social and governance ratings.

 MyNetwealth – MyNetwealth* is a free personal wealth dashboard that allows users to track their wealth across all of their investments and plan for a number of different outcomes.
 It offers a modern approach to wealth planning combining technology with human expertise, overseen by Netwealth's team of qualified financial advisers.
 Importantly, you do not need to be a Netwealth customer to access the service.